Over more than 8 decades, these stations have operated outside of the restrictions of the law, appearing from New York to London.

-Kiss FM Radio has earned a reputation for its countless fantastic presenters over the years, including the award-winning presenter, Steve Jackson, mentioned above.
-Other notable Kiss FM presenters have included:
+Kiss FM Radio has earned a reputation for its countless fantastic presenters over the years, including the award-winning presenter Steve Jackson, mentioned above.

 This team came together to host the weekday breakfast show until 2019.
 The three presenters were plucked out of nowhere to the front of the Kiss 100 morning slot in a trial run in 2006.

 Digweed was a part of the Kiss FM Radio lineup between 2000 and 2011.
 He hosted a two-hour show playing trance and progressive house music, including live music from his own gigs.

-DJ EZ: Between the year 2000 and August 2014, DJ EZ hosted a weekly garage show on Kiss FM that included a combination of classic and current tracks taken from the UK scene.
+Between the years 2000 and August 2014, DJ EZ hosted a weekly garage show on Kiss FM that included a combination of classic and current tracks taken from the UK scene.

-Logan Sama: Logan Sama was the first disc jockey ever to host a show dedicated to Grime music.
-The programme ran on Monday nights between 12 am and 1 am and it became a platform for some of the most exciting talents of the era.
+Logan Sama was the first disc jockey ever to host a show dedicated to Grime music.
+The programme ran on Monday nights between 12 am and 1 am, and it became a platform for some of the most exciting talents of the era.

 The future for Kiss FM

 Other fans say that the problems with Kiss FM began from the moment that its first rebrand began.
 The removal of legends like Steve Jackson from the show was a clear sign that something was going wrong.

 While people have issued concerns that the FM frequency will soon be phased out for digital music, the BBC and various other UK stations have said that they want to hold onto the FM band for as long as possible.

 However, its history is far from over.
 The channel is continually rolling out new shows for its committed listeners.

 Of course, Kiss FM isn’t the urban cult icon it once was.
 Like many companies, the business has evolved over the years.
-It’s up to you to decide whether it’s still the “Beat of the UK”?
+It’s up to you to decide whether it’s still the Beat of the UK.

 Kiss FM FAQ